 — Techmeme (@Techmeme) August 11, 2020

-According to them, the popular cryptocurrency has a realistic potential to offer better returns to their investors.
+According to MicroStrategy, the popular cryptocurrency has a realistic potential to offer better returns to its investors.
 The billion-dollar company didn’t just buy the coins on a “gut feeling.”
 They ran the numbers.
 If the world’s top financial analysts believe that an allocation in Bitcoin is a good idea for the long-term future, we can expect more companies to follow suit in the future.
 And once that starts happening, countries are likely to follow as well.

 Trend #4 – Shift to a tokenized economy